Finding a publishing service

 Decisions, decisions …

-When choosing to publish independently, two of the most important things you will need to consider are: 1) budget – and thus the publishing solution you can afford, and 2) the quality of the book you’d like to produce, remembering that the higher the quality, the higher your publishing and printing costs, and 3) how you intend distributing your book.
+When choosing to publish independently, two of the most important things you will need to consider are: 1) budget – and thus the publishing solution you can afford, 2) the quality of the book you’d like to produce, remembering that the higher the quality, the higher your publishing and printing costs, and 3) how you intend distributing your book.